-Great White Shark, Mosquito or Homo sapiens?
-Tom and Lizzie reveal we are in the middle of a sixth mass extinction, with 60% of animal species having been wiped out since the 1970’s.
-They discuss how untamed consumption by an ever-growing human population has increased the conflict between humanity and wildlife, as the two come into ever-closer contact.
-Revealing how innovative conservation tourism programmes, can be an effective way to combat conflict at a local and global level.
+We are in the middle of a sixth mass extinction, with 60% of animal species having been wiped out since the 1970s.
+In this episode, Tom and Lizzie explore how untamed consumption by an ever-growing human population has increased the conflict between humanity and wildlife, as the two come into ever-closer contact.